OmarAlaraby/little-lemon-API/README.md

 # little-lemon-API
-project littlelemon API for API course from Meta
+this is the graded assessment in Backend course with djagno & REST frameworks from Meta.

 <br><hr><br>